Fashion icon Iris Apfel dies at 102 - ExBulletin

 Fashion icon Iris Apfel dies at 102

-Iris Apfel, the interior designer turned fashion icon known for her eclectic and colorful style, has died at the age of 102.
+Fashion icon Iris Apfel, known for her eccentric, maximalist style that favored bright colors, bold patterns, bold jewelry and her joyful spirit, has died at 102.

-Apfel's representative, Lori Sale, confirmed the textile expert's death, adding that Apfel died Friday at her home in Palm Beach, Florida.
-No cause of death was provided.
+The news was announced to verified Apfels Instagram counts Friday evening.
+The post features a photo from her 100th birthday, in which she wears a black and gold Giambattista Valli dress, huge gold bracelets, and her signature black round glasses, except these included a 1 on the front to create 100.
+Superimposed in white text are the dates of his life, August 29, 1921 to March 1, 2024.

-“Iris Apfel was extraordinary,” Sale said in a statement (via The Hollywood Reporter).
-“Working alongside him was the honor of his life.
-I will miss his daily calls, always greeted with the familiar question: “What do you have for me today?”
-Testimony to his insatiable desire to work.
+Stu Loeser, a spokesman for his estate, confirmed Apfel's death to New York Times, revealing that she died at her home in Palm Beach, Florida.
+No cause of death was given.

-Sale added: “She was a visionary in every sense of the word.
-She saw the world through a single lens: a lens adorned with giant, distinctive glasses sitting on her nose.
-Through these lenses, she saw the world as a kaleidoscope of colors, a web of patterns and prints.
-His artistic eye transformed the mundane into the extraordinary and his ability to blend the unconventional with the elegant was nothing short of magical.
+Thousands of users took to the comments to pay tribute, including Lenny Kravitz, who wrote: You have mastered the art of living.
+Thank you for your energy and inspiration.

 |